Based on data collected between July 2016 to July 2017, here are the primary reasons people in the US get a massage:

 What is Barefoot Massage?

 In Ashiatsu, the practitioner uses their feet to deliver treatment.
-The name comes from the Japanese, ashi for foot and atsu for pressure..
-This technique typically uses the heel, sesamoid, arch, and/or whole plantar surface of the foot, and offers large compression, tension, and shear forces with less pressure than an elbow, and is ideal for large muscles, such as in thigh, or for long-duration upper trapezius compressions.
+The name comes from the Japanese, ashi for foot and atsu for pressure.
+This technique typically uses the heel, sesamoid, arch, and/or whole plantar surface of the foot, and offers large compression, tension, and shear forces with less pressure than an elbow, and is ideal for large muscles, such as in the thigh, or for long-duration upper trapezius compressions.
+Ashiatsu is a generic name for a type of barefoot massage where the massage therapist uses their feet to provide deep compression, gliding strokes and assisted stretches(ROM).
+Massage has been around for centuries, but most people think about massage being performed with the hands, not the feet.

 DEEPER THAN THE DEEP